 As a property owner in the Community of New Brighton you are a member of the New Brighton Residents Association (NBRA).
-Benefits of membership support facilities like the New Brighton Clubhouse, which is enjoyed by New Brighton residents throughout the year during facility rentals, programming, and special events.
-Membership also permits use of the NBRA Park amenities, which include: a hockey rink/basketball courts, a splash park/pleasure skating rink, tennis courts, a beach volleyball court, and a playground structure.
+Benefits of your membership support facilities like the New Brighton Clubhouse, which is enjoyed by New Brighton residents throughout the year during facility rentals, programming, and special events.
+Membership also permits the use of the NBRA Park amenities, which include: a hockey rink/basketball courts, a splash park/pleasure skating rink, tennis courts, a beach volleyball court, and a playground structure.
 If you have yet to visit, the NBRA team encourages you to take advantage of using this multi-functional facility located in your backyard!
-Other benefits of membership include: discounted programming for all ages and interests, participation in special events, access to the New Brighton Connect website, and enhanced community maintenance in designated areas.
-The association also owns and maintains the Bell Tower amenity, pond fountains, and decorative entry features.
+Other benefits of membership include discounted programming for all ages and interests, participation in special events, access to the New Brighton Connect website, and enhanced community maintenance in designated areas.
+The Association also owns and maintains the Bell Tower amenity, pond fountains, and decorative entry features.

-The NBRA is a not-for-profit organization which manages assets owned by the Association, for the benefit of New Brighton residents.
+The NBRA is a not-for-profit organization that manages assets owned by the Association, for the benefit of New Brighton residents.
 An encumbrance is registered on all property titles in New Brighton in favour of your Association to ensure annual payments are provided in accordance with the Articles of Association.
 Membership is mandatory and applies to each and every property owner in New Brighton.

 Single Family Homes: $329 + GST = $345.45*

 Multi-Family Homes: $246.75 + GST = $259.09*

 *No increase from the 2022/2023 Annual Fee amount.
 Annual fees have remained the same for 5 consecutive years.